Jerry Aldridge

-Jerry Charles Aldridge (born September 17, 1956) is an American former professional football halfback in the National Football League (NFL).
-He attended Angelo State University where he was selected as an AP College Division All-American, and led the team to an NAIA championship in 1978.
+Jerry Charles Aldridge (born September 17, 1956) is an American former professional football player who was a halfback in the National Football League (NFL) and United States Football League (USFL).
+He played college football for the Angelo State Rams, earning AP College Division All-American honors, and leading the team to an NAIA championship in 1978.

 Aldridge suffered a knee injury during San Francisco 49ers training camp ahead of the 1979 season and missed the entire year on injured reserve.
 He played with the 49ers in 1980.

 Aldridge also played for the Oakland Invaders in the USFL, scoring a touchdown on an 80-yard pass play in June 1983.
 His son, Cory was a Major League Baseball outfielder.